ghall89/swiftgpt/README.md

 1. Download the latest build [here](https://github.com/ghall89/swiftgpt/releases).
 2. The first time you run the app, right click on the app icon and select open.
 Follow the instrcutions on the dialog.
-3. If you don't already have an API key for OpenAI, create a developer account and generate a key [https://platform.openai.com].
+3. If you don't already have an API key for OpenAI, create a developer account and generate a key at https://platform.openai.com.
-4. Click the key button to the left of the text box, enter your API key, and click “Ok"
+4. Click the key button on the top right of the window, enter your API key, and click “Ok"
 5. Enter your prompt, and either click “Send” or press the return key

 ## Questions